coolmino96/Predicting-MPG/README.md

 # Predicting-MPG

 This project is about predicting mpg of a car based on different variables using linear regression.
 This dataset was taken from the StatLib library which is maintained at Carnegie Mellon University.
-The dataset was used in the 1983 American Statistical Association Exposition.
-Variables that are available in the data set are
+The dataset was used in the 1983 American Statistical Association Exposition. <br/>Variables that are available in the data set are
 1. mpg:           continuous
 2. cylinders:     multi-valued discrete
 3. displacement:  continuous
 4. horsepower:    continuous
 5. weight:        continuous
 6. acceleration:  continuous
 7. model year:    multi-valued discrete
 8. origin:        multi-valued discrete
 9. car name:      string (unique for each instance)

 You can read more about the data set at auto-mpg.names file present in the project